-This is generally the pre-retrofit condition for most air handlers, and the post-retrofit condition when only changing to a higher efficiency motor.
-The measurement approach assumes that the power draw stays constant throughout the measurement period.
-Because the motor is at constant speed, it is either running at full power (when turned on) or it is drawing no power (when turned off).
+An AHU with a constant-speed fan is generally the pre-retrofit condition for most air handling units, and the post-retrofit condition when a constant-volume DCV system is retained or newly installed.
+This approach assumes that air flow remains relatively constant and the power draw stays constant throughout the measurement period.
+Because the motor operates at constant speed, it is either running at full power (when turned on) or it is drawing no power (when turned off).
 As such, a motor on/off data logger is used to track the operating schedule.